ShiftLeftSecurity/overflowdb/README.md

 `overflowdb.util.DiffTool.compare(graph1, graph2)` allows you to do some very basic comparison of two graphs.
 It identifies nodes by their ids, and compares their existence, properties, adjacent edges and properties of those edges.

 ### FAQ
+1. **What JDK does OverflowDB support?**
+The build targets JDK8, so that's the minimum version.
+However it is highly encouraged to use a modern JVM, such as JDK20.
+The build itself requires JDK11+ though.

 1. **Why not just use a simple cache instead of the overflow mechanism?**
 Regular caches require you have to specify a fixed size.
 OverflowDB is designed to run in the same JVM as your main application, and since most applications have varying memory needs over time, it would be hard/impossible to achieve our goal *use your entire heap and prevent OutOfMemoryError*